cyberbotics/webots-doc/reference/physics.md

 a `Solid` defines whether the `Solid` will have a *physics* or a *kinematic* behavior.

+> **note**: In older Webots versions, `coulombFriction, bounce, bounceVelocity` and `forceDependentSlip` fields used to be specified in `Physics` nodes.
+Now these values must be specified in `ContactProperties` nodes.
+For compatibility reasons, these fields are still present in the `Physics` but they should no longer be used.

 ### Field Summary

 - The `density` field can be used to define the density of the containing `Solid`.